ricston-git/ricston-website/content/contactUs/index.md

 **Phone**: +356 2133 4457     Fax:+356 2133 4156

-**Email**: You can reach us on info at ricston.com or by using the contact form below.
+**eEail**: You can reach us on info at ricston.com or by using the contact form below.